-However, denoising algorithms have to balance the trade-off between denoising and preservation of structure.
-Non-adaptive Gaussian filter typically tend to oversmooth edges and thus reduce noise at the cost of sharpness of the image.
-In order to overcome such a drawback a new spatially adaptive smoothing algorithm has been proposed in a series of papers (see e.g. Polzehl and Spokoiny (2000, 2006)).
-In contrast to classical non-adaptive filters the smoothing method based on the Propagation-Separation (PS) approach naturally adapts to different structures of different size in the image.
+Here, we use a new spatially adaptive smoothing algorithm that has been proposed in a series of papers (see e.g., Polzehl and Spokoiny 2000, 2006).
+In contrast to classical non-adaptive filters the smoothing method based on the propagation-separation (PS) approach naturally adapts to different structures of different size in the image.
 This is realized through local adaptive weighting schemes which ensure two main properties of the algorithm from which it draws its name.
 The propagation property means, that the smoothing algorithm behaves like a non-adaptive filter in homogeneous regions.
 On the other hand the separation property characterizes the restriction of the weighting scheme to homogeneous regions with respect to a specified model for the image data.
-The procedure has been very successfully applied to the analysis of functional magnetic resonance imaging Polzehl and Spokoiny (2001); Tabelow et al. (2006).
-Furthermore it has been suggested to use this adaptive smoothing method in the context of image denoising Polzehl and Spokoiny (2000, 2007).
+The procedure has been very successfully applied to the analysis of functional magnetic resonance imaging (Polzehl and Spokoiny 2001; Tabelow, Polzehl, Voss, and Spokoiny 2006).
+Furthermore it has been suggested to use this adaptive smoothing method in the context of image denoising (Polzehl and Spokoiny 2000, 2007).

 In this paper we present an implementation of an algorithm based on PS for denoising of grayscale and color images.
-The package adimpro is available for R R Development Core Team (2005).
+The R (R Development Core Team 2007) package adimpro is available from the Comprehensive R Archive Network (CRAN) at http://CRAN.R-project.org/.